JuGid/PHPresentation/docs/README.md

     $paginator = new Paginator($presentation);
     $paginator->render();

+It is also possible to set a logo for the presentation.
+This logo will be display on the first slide.

+    $presentation->logo(path/to/logo.png);

 ### To create a new section and slide
 You can use the following code to create a new section and a new slide in it